 back to top

 Free speech demands self-transcendence: I and thou.
 A primal urge, no matter how that is defined socially.
-Self-transcendence is a natural process for the person who has been brought up with a world view which sees the individual as a sacred conduit for universal energy, as Celtic philosophy exemplified.
+Self-transcendence is a natural process for the person who has been brought up with a worldview which sees the individual as a sacred conduit for universal energy, as Celtic philosophy exemplified.

 The New World/America offered the first opportunity for the enshrinement of personal sovereignty, aka individual rights, in a centralised government.
 Free speech was protected from government intervention.
 Even the early Greeks didn't offer this breadth of personal freedom in their democracy.
-Socrates had to take hemlock to remedy his form of 'free speech'.
+Socrates had to take hemlock to remedy this form of 'free speech'.

 Celtic people are now settled all over the planet.
 Remember that the Celts were originally a migrating tribal culture unified by language and fundamental egalitarian philosophy.
 Celtic people everywhere today are the inheritors of a culture foreign to the prevailing culture, with both foreign language and cultural concepts.

 People today need to create a more 'intimate' process for development of deeper insight.
 For this, physics has met up with religious philosophy.
 The super paradigm of Living Systems Theory helps us recognize the connection between the physical world as we see it and the mysterious world, which we can only imagine.
 The idea that we are self-maintaining, self-renewing, and self-transcending beings has become a culturally acceptable concept.
 It helps us wrestle out of the two major old-world perspectives, the spiritual dictatorship of hierarchal dictatorial religious doctrines and our physical entrapment in materialism.